 What caused architects to rethink interior spaces and how these areas functioned within the home?
 There were a number of reasons why designers and the public alike began to embrace the open plan.

 First, late 19th-century technological advances allowed better control over comfort in a house.
 With central heating from hot-air registers or steam radiators, rooms were no longer dependent on fireplaces for warmth, so space arrangements could be more flexible.
-By 1900 there were new construction materials creating new structural possibilities.
-Steel, available in the 1870s but more widely used for modern houses of the 20th century, increased builders' ability to span open space.
+By 1900, new construction materials had created new structural possibilities.
+Steel, available in the 1870s but more widely used for modern houses of the 20th century, increased builders’ ability to span open space.
 Concrete block made it easier to build unconventional load-bearing walls.
 At the same time, Victorian society was evolving toward more relaxed lifestyles.
 Family members, rather than servants, performed more—or all—household tasks.
 Social interactions were becoming less formal.
 Interiors needed to be more adaptable, comfortable, and usable for all members of the family.

 By the turn of the 20th century, residential lots were smaller and house plans had to make more economical use of space.
 The open plan was the right choice for turning a tight floor plan into a well-zoned interior that adjusted to a family’s needs.
 For instance, a dining room was no longer used exclusively for dining.
 It could be a place for children to do homework or play board games—activities not conducted in a formal Victorian parlor.

 Henry Hobson Richardson, the influential Shingle-style architect, is often credited with introducing the open plan.
 Both his Hay and Paine houses, built in 1886, feature a living room that flows into a dining room.
 The celebrated example of Richardson’s residential architecture, the Glessner House, is among the first instances where an open-plan interior is integrated with a garden.
 The L-shaped house turns its back to the street, creating an enclosed courtyard that can be seen from all of the rooms.